How to Change the Logo on a Squarespace Membership Area (Step-by-Step Guide)

 Key Features:

-• 4 x Plugin options for portfolio pages, gallery blocks, blog & events
+• Filter options for portfolio pages, gallery blocks, blogs and events

-• Ideal for Squarespace sites needing more in depth filtering options with a simple UX
+• Ideal for Squarespace sites needing more in depth filtering options with a simple user experience

 Toni Hill - Founder of The Square Genius